A bit about the role…

 What we offer…

-We are an equal opportunities employer and boast generous terms and conditions of employment including:
+We are an equal opportunities employer and boasts generous terms and conditions of employment including:

 - minimum of 26 days annual leave rising to 31 days after five years continuous service plus bank holidays.
 Pro rata for part time posts